Best Gaming Mouse Under $50 – Top 5 Reviews 2018

-While not insanely flexible, the two programmable buttons provide a little bit of tweakablity in game as well.
+While not insanely flexible, the two programmable buttons provide a little bit of tweakablity in-game as well.

-Still, the tried and true brands for gamers like Razer, Logitech, and Corsair come to the top of the list proving to create devices that provide looks, performance, and build quality.
+There’s a lot of mice out there.
+Still, the tried and true gaming brands-- like Razer, Logitech, and Corsair-- rise to the top of the list with devices that look nice, perform well, and are quality.